HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 <br>

-## Notes for Unprotect-WindowsSecurity cmdlet
+## Notes for Unprotect-Windowssecurity Cmdlet

 1. Bitlocker Encrypted drives are not decrypted when you invoke this cmdlet.